monitechnologies/moni.to.r/README.md

-ducking-octo-spice
+moni.to.r
 ==================

-Moni Technologies Ltd Hipchat Bot
+An integration service supporting development at Moni Technologies Ltd